 The document fragment gets preserved too:

-Your team may not desire a feature environment (and subsequently, pull request comments) for every single pull request.
-Pull requests with trivial changes — or changes that don't affect your front-end at all — aren't good candidates for FeaturePeek environments.
+Your team may not desire a deployment preview (and subsequently, pull request comments) for every single pull request.
+Pull requests with trivial changes — or changes that don't affect your frontend at all — aren't good candidates for FeaturePeek deployments.

-You can specify a branch pattern to only spin up environments for PRs whose branches match a given regular expression.
+You can specify a branch pattern in your project settings to only create deployment previews for PRs whose branches match a given regular expression.

-For example, if you only want FeaturePeek to spin up environments for branches that start with
+For example, if you only want FeaturePeek to create deployment previews for branches that start with "peek/", you'd set the branch pattern to be

-If you only want FeaturePeek to spin up environments for branches that end with
+^peek/.
+If you only want FeaturePeek to create deployment previews for branches that end with "-peek", you'd set it to

-Of course, you may push a PR to GitHub that doesn't match this pattern, only to realize later that you do in fact want an environment for it.
-In that case, you should spin up the FeaturePeek environment manually.
+Of course, you may push a PR to GitHub that doesn't match this pattern, only to realize later that you do in fact want a deployment for it.
+In that case, you should create the FeaturePeek deployment manually.

-If you specified a branch pattern for your project, not all of your environments will spin up automatically.
+If you specified a branch pattern for your project, not all of your deployments will spin up automatically.

-You may push a branch that doesn't match your project's branch pattern, only to realize later that you do in fact want an environment for it.
+You may push a branch that doesn't match your project's branch pattern, only to realize later that you do in fact want a deployment for it.
 In that case, edit the body of your PR description to include

-@featurepeek -- this will create an environment and post the link on this pull request.
+@featurepeek -- this will create a deployment and post the link on this pull request.